How to Fix “reCAPTCHA Verification Failed” in Chrome

-Recaptcha not working on Google Chrome
+reCAPTCHA not working on Google Chrome

-Method 1: Update Chrome to the latest version
+1. Update Chrome to the Latest Version

 Update Google Chrome